 Can I Get My Former Spouse To Pay for My Attorney?

 Attorney fee awards are reimbursements of your attorney’s fees by the opposing party.
-In family law cases they are not as common as many think.
-Contrary to popular belief, Florida family law clients will not have their attorney’s fees paid by their ex-spouse simply because their ex spouse “started this or they “won” their case.
+In family law, attorney fees are not as common as many people think.
+Contrary to popular belief, Florida family law clients will not have their attorney’s fees paid by their ex-spouse simply because their ex spouse “started this" or they “won” their case.
 After all, family law cases have no winners or losers, they settle disputes that have many components.
 Instead, one’s entitlement to a fee award must be based on a particular statute, a violation of an express judicial order, or a contractual provision.
 Florida courts refer to these principles as the “American Rule”.

 Most Common Reasons For Awarding Attorney Fees